TeknoTrader/MT5_Python_Dashboard_Windows/README.md

-# 💹 MT5 Trading Dashboard Pro
+# 💹 MT5 Python Dashboard

 A **Python-based GUI dashboard** for MetaTrader 5, demonstrating how to use the MT5 Python API for algorithmic trading and automated strategy development.